GSA/digitalgov.gov/content/news/2020/05/2020-05-11-experimenting-with-specialannouncement-markup.md

 If your code is on a page and working, and you have access to Google Search Console or Bing Webmaster Tools, they provide forms so you can let them know that your page has been updated and therefore should be re-indexed soon.

+These tools also list the pages from your website that they have discovered to contain the markup and whether or not they are  valid.
+If your markup is not valid, and you make a change to try to fix it, you can request that the search engine re-index your page in order to evaluate the change.

 ## How do I know if my markup is being used by search engines

-As mentioned above, USA.gov has not seen support for display of rich results within results pages using our SpecialAnnouncement markup.
-However, as of May 5, 2020, Google Search Console now supports tracking performance for pages with this type of markup.
-That means that a Search Console account for your site allows you to discover:

-- Which pages on your site have been discovered as having markup;
-- Which pages have valid or invalid markup; and
-- How many times a rich result using that markup has been shown in results pages, and how many times that has resulted in a referral to your site.

-If your markup is not valid, and you make a change to try to fix it, you can request that the search engine re-index your page in order to evaluate the change.

-USA.gov has used Search Console to learn which marked-up pages have been indexed and the validity of their markup.
-As of May 5, the data does not indicate that the markup has been used for any rich results.
-See the screenshot below.
+In addition to revealing what marked up pages have been discovered, Google Search Console now reveals whether rich results based on SpecialAnnouncement markup have been shown to users (a metric called Impressions) and resulted in a referral to your page (called a Click).
+Here is an example of this data from the USA.gov Search Console account:

-{{< img src="two-specialannouncement-pages" >}}
+{{< img src="search-console-data" >}}

 We will update this page as things change and as we learn more.